czka/covid_toll_tool/README.md

 ### Browse charts and their datasets:

 - To see all charts on a single page click this [CHARTS.md](CHARTS.md) link.
-I update them every couple of weeks.
-Here are few sample charts from that file:
+Updates are uploaded every few days when [I](https://github.com/czka) decide enough new data are available.
+Here are few example charts:

 |Poland 2020|Israel 2021|Sweden 2021|Australia 2020|Latvia 2021|
 |-|-|-|-|-|